osiegmar/logback-gelf/README.md

 * **encoder**: See Encoder configuration below.
 * **connectTimeout**: Maximum time (in milliseconds) to wait for establishing a connection.
 A value of 0 disables the connect timeout.
 Default: 15,000 milliseconds.
+* **socketTimeout**: Maximum time (in milliseconds) to block when reading a socket.
+A value of 0 disables the socket timeout.
+Default: 5,000 milliseconds.
 * **reconnectInterval**: Time interval (in seconds) after an existing connection is closed and re-opened.
 A value of -1 disables automatic reconnects.
 Default: 60 seconds.
 * **maxRetries**: Number of retries.
 A value of 0 disables retry attempts.
 Default: 2.